 - 1. Using examples to illustrate your argument, assess the balance between change and continuity in the Anglo-Saxon landscape between c.400 and 800. - 2.
 Critically evaluate explanations for the emergence of nucleated settlement between 900 and 1300.
 Use examples and/or case studies to illustrate your argument. - 3.
 Discuss the principal models for the introduction of 'wide' medieval open fields and explain which you find the most convincing.
 Use examples and/or case studies to illustrate your argument. - 4.
 'The Norman Conquest was irrelevant to the history of the English landscape'.
-Critically discuss the validity of this statement, illustrating your argument with evidence from one or more case studies chosen in discussion with your tutor. - 5.
+Critically discuss the validity of this statement using examples and/or case studies to illustrate your argument. - 5.
 To what extent do medieval parks and gardens offer insights into lordly perceptions of the landscape between c1100 and 1300?